 Not only is sugar just about as addictive as heroin, but sugar also wreaks havoc on the body, putting you at risk for a slew of diseases and different types of cancer.
 Sugar can actually even disrupt brain function.

 And just when you think you’re doing good to say no to obvious sugars, there’s sugar hiding in everything– from granola and fruit juice to marinades and bread.

 Nature has provided us with plenty of sweetness in the form of honey and maple syrup, two forms of sugar that actually possess many health benefits (in moderation, people!).

 3. Pesticides are the most evil of all.

 Many of those chemicals are messing up your hormones leading to a whole host of health threats, including breast and prostate cancers.
-And while organic food is not a cure-all for cancer by any means, eating as organically as you can will lower your risk as long as you have a healthy lifestyle, too like exercising, sleeping well, lowering your stress levels, not smoking and eating a lot of veggies.
+And while organic food is not a cure-all for cancer by any means, eating as organically as you can lowers your risk as long as you have a healthy lifestyle, too like exercising, sleeping well, lowering your stress levels, not smoking, and eating a lot of veggies.

-Plus, studies show that organic produce actually includes more nutrients and antioxidants than their non-organic counterparts.
+Plus, studies show that organic produce actually includes more nutrients and antioxidants than its non-organic counterparts.

 There you have it: 3 things.
 Three major changes: Avoid gluten-containing grains, avoid sugar, and avoid chemicals.
 What if you started to eat like your life depended on it?

 PS–Speaking of major changes, you should hear what Diana said about our 30-Day Paleo Challenge: